Information for Preteens: About Conflict

-This is because your body has a hard-wired reaction to conflict called "fight or flight."
-The reaction is caused by adrenaline, a chemical released by your body when you are scared, excited or angry.
-Your pupils widen, more blood is pumped to your muscles, your breathing speeds up and your heart beats faster.
-This all prepares you to fight or to run away.
+This is because your body has a hard-wired reaction to conflict called "fight or flight" instincts.
+This reaction is caused by adrenaline – a chemical released by your body when you are scared, excited, or angry.
+Your pupils widen, more blood is pumped to your muscles, your breathing speeds up, and your heart beats faster.

-Walk away and tell a grown up who can solve the problem, instead of getting in a fight where someone could get injured.
+Walk away and tell a grown up who can solve the problem, instead of getting into a fight where someone could get injured.
 Fighting does not fix anything and can even make the situation worse.

-If you're angry, talk calmly to the person, and listen to their side of the story.
+If you're angry, talk calmly to the person and listen to their side of the story.
 Maybe it was just a misunderstanding.
 If someone isn't talking to you, try talking to them.
 You might apologize for making them upset and ask what is wrong.
-You could also write a sincere note.
+You could also write a sincere note to them.

-If you hear gossip about another person, don't pass it on, and if you feel comfortable, tell the person spreading the rumor that gossip is not nice.
+If you hear gossip about another person, don't pass it on.
+If you feel comfortable, tell the person spreading the rumor that gossip is not nice.
 If the gossip might be hurtful to someone, you could even tell an adult that rumors are spreading and ask for their advice.

 Physical or verbal fighting often makes problems worse.
 Walking away is sometimes the best action, but other times it might just make someone angrier or confused.
-In those cases, talking it out is best.
-Tell a teacher or grown up if needed.
-They can help you stay calm and keep problems from getting out of hand.
+In those cases, talking the problem out is the best choice.

 high school student writer